Team-EnderIO/Regilite/README.md

-# Regilite (Registrate at home)
+# Regilite
-A light library helping with registration and data generation
+A lightweight library helping with registration and data generation.

-## Content
+## Usage
-This library provides helper functions and wrappers around for various Objects.
-Below we provide a list of all functions provided.
+This library provides helper functions and wrappers around for various Holders and registries.
+To be able to use Regilite, you firstly create and register a `Regilite`-object.
+This object will do the actual registring data to events and doing DataGen.

-### Translations
-We provide automatic translations for objects where the `ResourceLocation` gives enough context.
-This can always be changed using the `setTranslation` method.

-Besides the translation of objects like blocks and items, we also provide helpers for adding automatic translations for `Components`.
+Below you can find a list of Holder objects Regilite supports.
+You can see not every Holder has a Regilite alternative, and this is intentional.
+We've only provided our wrappers when the Holder could benefit from it in our eyes.

-### com.testmod.Blocks
+### RegiliteBlock
 Besides the block itself, there are also functions to automatically register the following:
 - Loot tables
 - Blockstates and model